roman-milk/roman-milk.github.io/sister-mary.md

  His finger touched a lip.
 It was drier than his cousin had been.
 He wondered if she had already been playing with herself, before sliding into bed with him.
 Under the covers she had guided his fingers.
 He remembered at the time wishing he had a torch.

  Sister Mary had wisps of blonde hair in the way.
 As he clumsily fiddled with her lips, he watched them unfold.
 They seemed to be swelling up.
 He remembered her comments about Billy looking swollen and sore, which gave him confidence.
-Report_Story #2